 That’s because while too much sun exposure is definitely not good, neither is avoiding the sun entirely.
 In this study – which tracked 30,000 Swedish women for 20 years – researchers found that those who avoided the sun had a twofold higher risk of early death than the group that got the most sun exposure.
-That said, it’s important to avoid overexposure, but just in case a sunburn happens here are some natural sunburn remedies I’ve collected for you.
+In other words, while it’s definitely important to avoid overexposure, I’ve collected some natural sunburn remedies for you just in case they’re needed.

 14 Natural Sunburn Remedies

 The sunburn remedies below come from respected doctors and herbalists.
 I’ve included links to studies that support their use along with explanations of why they work where applicable.
 I hope you find it helpful!

 Note: Though the Mayo Clinic says most first and second degree burns can be treated at home, serious burns should be treated professionally.
 Please do not use any home remedies on serious burns.

 My grandmother’s favorite “owie balm” was a freshly plucked aloe vera leaf – turns out she was onto something!

 According to Dr. Ian Tizard, a professor of immunology at Texas A&M University, aloe vera “comes out of the plant like a clear liquid, but when it touches human skin, it becomes a gel.
 It acts as a wound sealant in this gel state, and no other plants do so.”
 (1)